SPONSORED: All Foster Parents Are Needed

 Saint Francis Community Services has been a loving supportive foster care agency since 1945; their goal is to recruit, train and support foster homes so that they can nurture and support the approximate 10,000 children in the Oklahoma foster care system.

 If you are interested in becoming a foster parent and want to learn more, Saint Francis Community Services is available to answer your questions and give you the information needed to help you on your journey.
-They have workers that know the procedures and the system and will support you during the process.
+They have workers who know the procedures and the system and will support you during the process.
 Call 405-607-2044 and they will be happy to help you.

 “Get as much information as possible before you decide to be a foster family, but don't be afraid,” said Freeman.
 “Yes, foster parenting is difficult but it’s also one of the most rewarding things you will ever do… just take the first step!”